Hello Planning Mashers!

 Get Rid Of Unnecessary Pages

-As you might’ve guessed setting up my month became super time consuming.
+As you might’ve guessed setting up my month became super time-consuming.
 If you’re busy, just cut off all the pages you don’t need!
-I personally cut down a lot, and it was really a game changer for me.
+I personally cut down a lot, and it was really a game-changer for me.

 All you need is first to decide what is the main goal for your Bullet Journal.
 Is it time management?
-Is it self development?
+Is it self-development?
 Make sure you get your priorities straight.
-Remember with limited time you have to prioritize the important pages.
+Remember with the limited time, you have to prioritize the important pages.

 The second thing you can do is to try different spreads one at a time.
-Don’t use them all in one month, this will be too hard on your schedule, even if you have all the time in the world.
+Don’t use them all in one month; this will be too hard on your schedule, even if you have all the time in the world.